5 Edible Seeds and Their Incredible Properties

 4. Chia seeds

-Chia seeds are known as the best vegetable source of omega 3.
-They’re rich in vitamins (especially B vitamins) and minerals (calcium, magnesium, phosphorus, zinc and potassium).
+Chia seeds are known as the best vegetable source of omega-3s.
+They’re rich in vitamins (especially B vitamins) and minerals (calcium, magnesium, phosphorus, zinc, and potassium).

 Plus, they can help reduce joint pain, encourage weight loss and improve the intestinal tract.
 They even help to prevent cardiovascular problems and diabetes, and are free of gluten.

-However, ti’s important to point out that chia seeds are very high in calories: 100 g contains 500 kcal, so you should eat them in moderation.
+However, it’s important to point out that chia seeds are very high in calories: 100 g contains 500 kcal, so you should eat them in moderation.
+Additionally, it’s best to consume them after soaking them in water for at least 2 hours, which helps you digest them better and take better advantage of their fiber content.

 This nut contains a high percentage of monounsaturated fatty acids (close to 75%).
-These help to reduce death related to cardiac illnesses.
+These help to reduce the risk of death related to cardiac illnesses.

 Peanuts are very nutritious and contain more protein than other legumes and even meat, which provides you with energy.

-According to studies, peanuts reduce your risk of suffering from breast cancer and help to decrease the growth of cancerous cells.
+According to studies, peanuts may help reduce your risk of suffering from breast cancer.
+Additionally, peanuts could help decrease the risk of cancer growth.

 - Eat raw nuts.
-Eating nuts that have been exposed to high temperatures decreases their nutritional value and de-naturalizes the vitamins and minerals.
+Eating nuts that have been exposed to high temperatures decreases their nutritional value and changes the properties of the vitamins and minerals.

 - Avoid seeds that are covered in sugar or toasted in salt.

-As you can see, a balanced consumption of seeds is very beneficial for your health and for you body.
-The next time that you go to the grocery store, don’t forget to include some of them on your list!
+As you can see, a balanced consumption of edible seeds is very beneficial for your health and for your body.
+The next time you go to the grocery store, don’t forget to include some of them on your list!